VirulentArc/ScriptCards/Spell Book Manager/readme.md

 SBM_Huxley Spell Book
 ```

-Put spells on the source as normal spell rows at the correct spell level.
+Put spells on the spell mule as normal spell rows at the correct spell level.
 Spell Book Manager reads those spell rows and offers them to characters based on class, character, spell book, GM copy, or NPC manager workflows.

-The `SBM_` prefix is only for identifying Spell Book Manager source characters.
+The `SBM_` prefix is only for identifying Spell Book Manager spell mule characters.
 The prefix is removed from button display names inside the settings menu.

-`SBM_` characters can be used in several ways:
+`SBM_` spell mule characters can be used in several ways:

-- Class spell sources.
+- Class spell mules.
-- Character-specific spell sources.
+- Character-specific spell mules.
 - Assigned spell books.
-- GM-only copy destinations or copy sources.
+- GM-only Copy Between Mules.
-- NPC Spell Manager sources.
+- NPC Spell Manager spell mules.

-A source assigned as a character's spell book should usually be treated as that character's personal spell book, not as a shared class source.
+A spell mule assigned as a character's spell book should usually be treated as that character's personal spell book, not as a shared class mule.

 ---